 Horace Greeley, Influential American Newspaperman:

 The legendary newspaper editor Horace Greeley was one of the most influential Americans of the 1800s.
-He founded and operated the New York Tribune, one of the best and most prominent newspapers of the period, exerted great influence on society, and later ran for president, losing to Ulysses S. Grant.
+He founded and operated the New York Tribune, one of the best and most prominent newspapers of the period.

-He published an enormous number of commentaries, several books, and is perhaps best known for a famous quote he probably did not originate: “Go west, young man.”
+He wrote countless editorials and several books, and is perhaps best known for a famous quote he probably did not originate: “Go west, young man.”

 Horace Greeley Learned the Printer's Trade: